 Can I still visit vaccinated relatives if I have been exposed to someone with COVID-19?

 If you have been exposed to someone with COVID-19, it’s best to postpone visiting vaccinated relatives.
 Follow the recommended quarantine guidelines and get tested.
 Once you have completed your quarantine period and received a negative test result, you can consider visiting.
-(See Also: Is Medellin Safe To Visit?
-Uncovering The Truth)
+(See Also: Is Monterey Safe to Visit?
+A Traveler’s Guide)

 Recap